 The Century Center at platform 20 is home to Mahogany Prime Steakhouse, a popular fine dining establishment with great pre- and post-game bar crowds.
 Directly across the street is the Colcord Hotel, OKC’s oldest hotel, built in 1909.
 Flint, an excellent brunch spot, is on the ground floor.
 Down a short causeway is the entrance to the Devon Tower, with Vast, a top-of-the-city fine dining restaurant, on the 49th floor.
 Vast also has a cocktail lounge and bar if you just want drinks with a view.

 Platform 8 is the connector for access to Embark’s bus routes.
 The platform is on the edge of Midtown, just a short two blocks from Elemental Coffee and Tamashii Ramen.
+You can also find outstanding modern Vietnamese food at Riviere Modern Banh Mi, just across the street from Elemental.
 Both 9 and 18 are located adjacent to the Oklahoma City National Memorial & Museum, one of our state’s most popular and meaningful destinations.
-Tour the museum, walk the grounds, view the interactive screens, and see how our beautiful city responded to tragedy with spirit and strength.
+Tour the museum, walk the grounds, view the interactive screens and see how our beautiful city responded to tragedy with spirit and strength.